Paddle On! 5 Weekend Canoe Trips in Wisconsin

 Wisconsin River

-Sleep under the stars on the shore of the Wisconsin River.
-It is said you never step in the same river twice and that couldn’t be truer than with the Lower Wisconsin.
-The last 92 miles are unimpeded by dams from Prairie du Sac all the way to the Mississippi River at Wyalusing State Park.
-The sandbars come and go and parallel channels around forested islands allow you to choose between wide river and intimate channels.
+Sleep under the stars on the shores of the Wisconsin River for a memorable adventure.
+The last 92 miles of this waterway are unimpeded by dams, allowing for easy paddling from Prairie du Sac all the way to the Mississippi River at picturesque Wyalusing State Park.
+The sandbars and parallel channels around forested islands allow you to choose between wide river and more secluded spots to camp out with friends.

 Kickapoo River

-You’d be hard pressed to find a more twisted river in Wisconsin than this beginner-friendly water route popular for daytrippers who typically make the run from Ontario to Wildcat Mountain State Park.
-But if you paddle past this takeout point toward La Farge, you’ve got another day of paddling, with rustic campsites along the banks within the Kickapoo Valley Reserve.
+Known as the “crookedest river in the world,” this beginner-friendly water route is popular with daytrippers who typically make the run from Ontario to Wildcat Mountain State Park.
+But if you paddle past the takeout point toward La Farge, you’ve got another day of paddling, with rustic campsites along the banks within the extraordinary Kickapoo Valley Reserve.

-Fall asleep to the calls of owls and awake to morning mists rising off the river right outside your tent.
-The current is steady and the towering sandstone bluffs along the banks make for great photos – if you can back up far enough to fit them in your lens.
+Fall asleep to the calls of owls and awake to morning mist rising off the Kickapoo River right outside your tent.
+The current is steady and the towering sandstone bluffs along the banks make for great photos and even better memories.

-Situated just northeast of Woodruff, this paddle within a designated state natural area requires a few portages.
+Situated just northeast of Woodruff, Bittersweet Lakes State Natural Area allows you and your crew to paddle within a protected state natural area and requires a few portages.
 Short trails connect four lakes – Oberlin, Smith, Bittersweet and Prong – which are surrounded by old pine and hemlock within the Northern Highland American Legion State Forest.
-Five reservable, rustic sites allow up to six people for one night only.
+Five reservable, rustic sites allow up to six people for one night only in order to sustain this gorgeous natural area.

 While you don’t need a shuttle, you will need to carry your canoe or kayak between lakes and at the put-in.
 Expect to see the occasional osprey, eagle or loon fishing for its lunch.
 You may want to join them: Bring your fishing pole for walleye, northern pike, bass and panfish.